 She felt the future in her belly lastly.

 For a brief moment, Imyrve was filled with a great sense of hope.
 Then remembering how close to their destination they were, the feeling left her at once.
 She shut the manuscript and went down to make her bed.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Amor MahmoudWrite a Review